aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 2. Once you have docker desktop installed on your system, download and extract [release v1.1.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/download/v1.1.0/v1.1.0.tar.gz)

-3. You can start the app by navigating to *Docker* folder in the extracted release folder
+3. You can start the tool by navigating to *Docker* folder in the extracted release folder

 4. Double click the startApp.bat file

-5. Visit [localhost:8080/](localhost:8080/) to start using the app.
+5. Visit [localhost:8080/](localhost:8080/) to start using the tool.

-## Usage

-Once the tool is set up and installed the following workflow can be used to synchronize two streams of 3d accelerometer data.

-1. Access the frontend at [localhost:8080/](localhost:8080/) when running via Docker, or at or [localhost:8051/](localhost:8051/) when using the Python GUI.

-2. Drag and drop or click to upload files to be synchronized.
-   - Only csv files can be uploaded for synchronization.
-   - The files each must have 3 columns with the first, second and third column corresponding to the x, y and z axis readings of the accelerometer respectively.
-   - The total file size of the files must not exceed 50 MB.
-3. A graph showing the plots of the uploaded files will be rendered below.
-4. Click the Sync button to synchronize the files.
-   - The synchronized files are visualized in the frontend.
-5. Upon completion the files will be available for download as a zip.

 # Local Development